French Polynesia is saving sharks with the largest shark sanctuary in the world. These top predators are vital in keeping reefs and oceans healthy.

 Indispensable for the Oceans

 Back on board at Pakia Tea, Tom explains that only a few shark species are dangerous to humans.
 While only a handful of fatal shark attacks on humans are reported each year, fishermen worldwide kill millions of sharks each year.
 Some researchers estimate the number as high as 100 million!
 Their fins in particular are in high demand: shark fin soup is an expensive and prestigious delicacy in Asia.
+It has led to a sharp decline of reef sharks in our planet’s oceans.
 Obviously, this form of ecocide has major consequences for the oceans.
 “Sharks are indispensable to a healthy reef and ecosystem”, Tom continues.
 “As top predators, they keep the fish population under control.
 As they mostly eat the weak and sick fish, they also maintain the health of the fish population.
 Indirectly, they are indispensable for healthy coral reefs and oceans because reefs and oceans depend on healthy and balanced fish populations.”

 Protection by law is not enough to save the sharks.
 “The fishing ban must be monitored and enforced”, Tom explains.
 “While that may be possible around the islands of French Polynesia, in the middle of the ocean it is a different story.
 Unfortunately, the authorities lack manpower, money, and boats.”
 That enforcement is desperately needed is evident from sailors who report having encountered gigantic fleets of fishermen on their way to the Marquesas.
 We also hear about a Chinese fishing vessel stranded in the Tuamotus with a hold full of illegally caught tuna and shark fins.
 According to experts, illegal fishing is large-scale, so they argue for stricter enforcement and higher penalties to protect the larger shark species that live in the oceans.